Sakshichaubey14/Sakshichaubey14/README.md

 ### 🌟 About Me
 - 🎓 BCA Student @ Integral University, Lucknow
 - 💻 Passionate about **Python, Problem Solving, AI/ML, and Software Development**
-- 🚀 Currently building projects to strengthen my coding & problem-solving skills
+- 🚀 Currently building projects to strengthen my coding skills & problem-solving abilities.
-- 🌱 Always eager to learn and contribute to open-source
+- 🌱 Always eager to learn and contribute to open-source.

 ---